SurPun/AWS-Developer-Associate/Section 15: CloudFront/Notes.md

  - /api/*
  - /* (default cache behavior)
 - When adding additional Cache Behaviors, the Default Cache Behavior is always the last to be processed and is always /*

+## 162. Cloudfront - Geo Restriction

+CloudFront Geo Restriction

+- You can restrict who can access your distribution
+- Allowiist: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
+- Blocklist: Prevent your users from accessing your content if they're in one of the countries on a list of banned countries.

+- The “country” is determined using a 3"? party Geo-IP database
+- Use case: Copyright Laws to control access to content